-The first quarter of 2022 continued the tremendous run-up in the crypto market from 2021.
-The second quarter of 2022 saw a stable overall level of investment in Web 3.0, Blockchain & Crypto Startups, but many signs pointed to a decrease in venture capital inflows were on the way.
+The second quarter saw a stable overall level of investment in Web 3.0, Blockchain & Crypto Startups, but many signs pointed to a decrease in venture capital inflows were on the way.
 The quarter’s results confirmed this, as there was a massive drop of over 66% in capital inflows, dropping from over $14 billion in Q1 to just under $5 billion in Q2, according to Cointelegraph Research.

 It should be no surprise, as cryptocurrency and the blockchain space do not exist in a vacuum and are still subject to the same market conditions as traditional finance.

 It’s true that all markets are down.
 However, there are signs of life in the crypto industry.

 But there are positive signals from different indicators in the crypto industry, which may perhaps not mark the return of a bull run but may flash.

 - The total number of individual deals by VCs in Q2 reached 338, a decrease of 45.6% from the previous quarter.

 - Total capital inflows also decreased to $4.98 billion, an almost 66% decrease from Q2.

 - While Web3 makes up 150 deals or 44.4% of the total individual deal activity.

 - Seed rounds and Series A saw the most amount of capital inflows, with $977 million and $1.32 billion, respectively.
 However, there were 72 individual deals labeled “unknown,” which likely encompasses debt financing and other business operations that would not cause negative speculation in a bull market but may cause unneeded negative attention in the market’s current situation.